 The maximum number of credits that can be transferred and accepted from community or junior colleges by Saint Leo University is 64 hours.

 Credit will be granted only for courses in which the student received a D or higher at a regionally accredited post-secondary institution.

 The associate of arts degree holder may earn a bachelor's degree by electing one of Saint Leo University's majors, satisfying all degree requirements, and completing a minimum of 30 credit hours at Saint Leo University, 15 of which must be in the major.

-Students who transfer to the University are not expected to complete the entire University Exploration (general education) courses for we recognize that other colleges and universities have legitimate alternative means of providing students with a basis in the liberal arts.
+Students who transfer to the University are not expected to complete the entire University Exploration (general education) sequence of courses for we recognize that other colleges and universities have legitimate alternative means of providing students with a basis in the liberal arts.
 Students transferring to Saint Leo University with an associate of arts degree in liberal arts will have University Explorations requirements met with the exception of the University Exploration Foundation courses and a religion course.

 Students who hold a bachelor's degree from a regionally accredited college or university will be considered to have satisfied all University Exploration (general education) requirements except a religion course for a degree from Saint Leo University.
 Such students may earn a bachelor's degree by electing one of Saint Leo University's majors, satisfying all degree requirements, and completing a minimum of 25% of the total credit hours at Saint Leo University, half of which must be in the major.
 No quality points are awarded for transfer credit.

 Nontraditional Transfer Credit

 Saint Leo University recognizes nontraditional transfer credit earned or validated through the methods listed below: